ibm-cloud-docs/openshift/openshift_clusters.md

     </tr>
     <tr>
     <td><code>--disable-public-service-endpoint</code></td>
     <td>Include this option in your command to create your VPC cluster with a private cloud service endpoint only.
 If you do not include this option, your cluster is set up with a public and a private cloud service endpoint.
 The service endpoint determines how your {{site.data.keyword.openshiftshort}} master and the worker nodes communicate, how your cluster access other {{site.data.keyword.cloud_notm}} services and apps outside the cluster, and how your users connect to your cluster.
-For more information, see [Planning your cluster network setup](/docs/openshift?topic=openshift-plan_clusters).<p class="important">If you include this flag, your cluster is created with routers and Ingress controllers that expose your apps on the private network only by default.
+For more information, see <a href="/docs/containers?topic=containers-plan_clusters">Planning your cluster network setup</a>.<p class="important">If you include this flag, your cluster is created with routers and Ingress controllers that expose your apps on the private network only by default.
 If you later want to expose apps to a public network, you must manually create public routers and Ingress controllers.</p></td>
     </tr>
     </tbody></table>
 6. Verify that the creation of the cluster was requested.
 It can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.